Alabama White Barbecue Sauce (Authentic Southern Recipe)

 Directions

-Combine all of the ingredients in a bowl, cover, and chill before serving.
-You can add additional apple cider vinegar for a thinner sauce with a bit more bite.
+- Combine all of the ingredients in a bowl, cover, and chill before serving.
+You can add more apple cider vinegar to make a thinner sauce with a bit more bite.

 How easy is that?!